Sneaker Pimps: History

 Chris Corner and Liam Howe met as teenagers in the 1980s, both taking an interest in recording and studio experimentation.
 They banded together under the name F.R.I.S.K. and produced the Soul of Indiscretion EP, an early example of what became known as trip hop.
 The mix of beats and acoustic folk sounds was further explored on two more instrumental EPs: F.R.I.S.K. and World as a Cone.
 They were signed to Clean Up Records.
 The duo also worked as DJs and producers under the name Line of Flight.

 Howe and Corner launched Sneaker Pimps as a recording group in 1994.
 The following year, they recruited Ian Pickering to help write lyrics for what would become Sneaker Pimps' debut album, Becoming X. Corner recorded vocals for several demo tracks, but the band decided the kind of music they were writing would better suit a female voice.
 At their manager's suggestion, they saw Kelli Ali (then known as Kelli Dayton) performing in a pub with her band The Lumieres, and invited her to sing on some demos, including an early version of "6 Underground".
 She soon joined the band, and the demos won the group a contract with Virgin Records.
-The group was presented as a trio featuring Howe, Corner, and Ali; while bassist Joe Wilson and drummer Dave Westlake were added as supporting musicians.
+The group was presented as a trio featuring Howe, Corner, and Ali, while bassist Joe Wilson and drummer Dave Westlake were added as supporting musicians.
+AllMusic lists Massive Attack, Portishead, Tricky, Kraftwerk and Orchestral Manoeuvres in the Dark among their influences.

 Released in 1996, Becoming X sold over one million copies.
 The band toured for two years to support the album, including gigs alongside Aphex Twin.
 A "grueling" tour of the US strained relations within the band, and Howe left the tour prematurely.
 A remix album, Becoming Remixed, followed in 1998.

 Howe and Corner then developed their own studio, also called Line of Flight after their earlier production work, and began sessions for the second Sneaker Pimps album.
 Kelli Ali had taken a break after the Becoming X tour and was away traveling, so Corner sang on the new demos.
 When Ali returned, she was told by Howe and Corner that her voice was no longer considered suitable for their new music, and that Corner's voice was a better fit.
 Due to other ongoing personality conflicts and the band's concern about being stereotyped as a faddish female-fronted trip-hop act, Ali was fired and Corner took over on lead vocals.